Johnny Doughboy: Critical reception

 Reviews in The New York Times and The Boston Globe observed that the film did not have much of a plot beyond Jane Withers playing a dual role, but the film was entertaining nevertheless.
 The New York Times review complimented the scriptwriters for cleverly helping the now-teenaged Withers transition from child stardom to adult roles by having her "be both her old and new self" in the film.
 "It gets a little confusing at times to be seeing two Jane Witherses, but at least it makes for contrast", this review concluded.
 The Boston Globe called Withers "a slim, personable young lady" who "sings, dances and even carries on a long conversation with herself".
 This review also praised Patrick Brook's acting and singing, and called Ruth Donnelly's performance "amusing".

 The Brooklyn Citizen noted the tie-in between Withers's real-life participation in war bond drives and her fictional musical performance at a soldiers' camp in this film.
 During World War II, Withers participated in more than 100 U.S. war bond drives and camp tours.

 In a 2019 review, James L. Neibaur calls the film "breezy" and "a pleasant diversion", adding that it is "a good example of the type of second-feature that was popular on double feature programs during the war years".

 Accolades

-Johnny Doughboy was nominated for Best Musical Score at the 15th Academy Awards, but lost to Ray Heindorf and Heinz Roemheld's score for Yankee Doodle Dandy.
+Walter Scharf was nominated for Best Musical Score at the 15th Academy Awards, but lost to Ray Heindorf and Heinz Roemheld for their score for Yankee Doodle Dandy.